jonas-grgt/jonasg.io/content/posts/kafka-without-structure-is-just-kafka/index.md

 ### The Question of Ownership

-Who actually owns—or, put differently, takes responsibility for—the full lifecycle of a topic?
+Who actually owns, or, put differently, takes responsibility for the full lifecycle of a topic?
 In many organizations, this responsibility falls on a DevOps or infrastructure team.
 Often this stems from the fact that they are the ones who in the end are responsible for the cluster.